The Vietnam War: Tracing the Roots of Conflict essay

 When it came to the military goals, Johnson wanted to stop the spread of communism ideas from China, and that together with the war’s gradual escalation could be won without the approval of the international forces.
 He depended on the ideology that a slow war escalation could keep people from developing an interest in Vietnam.
 Furthermore, the gradual escalation would maintain the Chinese and Soviet Union from declaring war against America.
 He made crucial miscalculations by choosing to escalate the American intervention in Vietnam.
 He used a lot of funds to fight in a war that he could not win.
 Kennedy had different policies from Johnson regarding Vietnam in a number of areas.
 For example, he did not rely on American resources to win the war in Vietnam, unlike Johnson.
 His policy towards Vietnam depended on the assumption that the forces of Diem would ultimately defeat the Vietnamese guerrillas without the involvement of the U.S. He did not support the deployment of American forces because he knew doing so would lead to widespread negative political and military effects.
 This is different from Johnson who deployed a significant number of American troops in Vietnam (Schandler, 1977).

-At AdvancedWriters.com you can easily get a custom essay on Vietnam War topics.
+At AdvancedWriters.com you can easily hire professional essay writers for writing academic papers on Vietnam War topics.
 All essays are written by highly qualified writers from scratch!